labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBMassStorage
 ~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkUSBMassStorage` resource describes a USB memory stick or similar
+A :any:`NetworkUSBMassStorage` resource describes `USBMassStorage`_ resource
-device available on a remote computer.
+available on a remote computer.

 SigrokDevice
 ~~~~~~~~~~~~